Azure/azure-service-operator/docs/howto/development.md

     Look for the listed directory given in the *problem running manager* log entry, above that directory is: "/var/folders/1_/d50yhxgd357cfl0yjdclppfc0000gn/T/".
 Next, run the following command `cp -r /tmp/k8s-webhook-server /var/folders/1_/d50yhxgd357cfl0yjdclppfc0000gn/T/`.

-    Please note, copying the generated certificates into the this folder only needs to be done the first time (or when the local Kubernetes cluster is cleared).
+    Please note, copying the generated certificates into the this folder only needs to be done only once (or when the machine is rebooted or the local Kubernetes cluster is cleared).
 You do not need to do this step every time.

 7. Run the operator locally using
    ```make run```